 - Preheat the oven to 350°F (180°C) and line two baking sheets with parchment paper.
 In a medium bowl, whisk together the flour, cocoa powder, black cocoa, baking powder, and salt until combined, then set aside.

 - Place the butter and chopped chocolate in a heatproof bowl and set over a pan of gently simmering water to create a double boiler.
 Stir occasionally until the chocolate is fully melted.
 Then remove the bowl from the heat and set aside.

-- In the bowl of a stand mixer fitted with the whisk attachment or in a large bowl using an electric hand mixer, whisk together the eggs and sugars for 5-6 minutes on medium-high speed.
+- In the bowl of a stand mixer fitted with the whisk attachment or in a large bowl using an electric hand mixer, whisk together the eggs, sugars, and vanilla for 5-6 minutes on medium-high speed.